zanaca/docker-dns/README.md

-# docker DNS
+# Docker DNS

 Docker DNS creates a container that works as a DNS for docker containers in you machine.
 Every running container will be accessible by `$container_name.docker` for example.
 You could inform you own domain if you like.
 Your domains are available *inside* and *outside* docker, but just for you machine.
 For example, you could access *http://nginx.docker* from your browser window OR from inside a container.

 It was created to allow you to work in a container as if was a "real" server setup.
 You will have access to all ports/services inside the container without need to expose all the ports.
 You can publish ports as well to access it like the old way.
 E.g.: 127.0.0.1:8080 -> container_ip:80